-With a surprisingly mild climate, Iceland is Europe's westernmost country and the second largest island in the North Atlantic ocean.
+With a surprisingly mild climate, Iceland is Europe's westernmost country and the second largest island in the North Atlantic ocean (Greenland is the largest).
 Flight time to Iceland is 3 hours, 30 minutes from the European mainland.
 Iceland has a strong economy, low unemployment, low inflation, and its per capita income is among the highest in the world.
 The official language is Icelandic, and the capital city is Reykjavik.

 Another country where the weather is better than many tourists expect, Finland has one of the lowest immigration rates in the world.
 It also has the highest per capita consumption of coffee in the world (consuming an average of 26 pounds of coffee each year).
 Finland was a part of Sweden for around 700 years and as a result the two countries have similar legal, economic, and social systems.
 The official language is Finnish, which is also called Suomi.
 Swedish is also recognized as an official language.
 The capital city is Helsinki.